We are thrilled to announce our very first Self-Directed Course:

 Building Culturally Responsive Practices in Latinx Mental Health!

-One of the goals of La Mesita is to provide up-to-date, relevant, and culturally responsive training on Latinx mental health.
+One of the goals of El Futuro’s Mental Health Network, La Mesita, is to provide up-to-date, relevant, and culturally responsive training on Latinx mental health.
 As such, we have created a self-directed course that provides an overview of Latinx culture as well as evidence-based models of care for working with individuals and families.

 This course is intended for both professionals in the field and graduate students interested in pursuing work with the Latinx community.
 The course’s purpose is to provide context, the latest evidence-based theories, and practical tools to enhance service with Latinx individuals and families.
 For students, this course builds on the ongoing graduate coursework by providing a focus on culturally responsive practices with Latinxs that is not often covered by traditional programmatic curricula.
 For providers and agencies, this course offers a professional development opportunity to build on the great work already being done by incorporating evidence-based tools that will further enhance services for the Latinx community.